MA Textile Design at NUA concentrates on the fusion of creativity, craft skills and technological innovation.

-At masters level you are expected to work at the forefront of the discipline, embracing digital and technological advancements while developing a clear understanding of the market and potential for your work.
+You will be expected to work at the forefront of the discipline, embracing digital and technological advancements while developing a clear understanding of the market and commercial potential for your work.

 Read about the achievements of the practitioners who teach on this course.

 Applications to all postgraduate courses should be made directly to the Norwich University of the Arts using an MA Application Form.
 Find more about entry requirements for postgraduate courses.

 “The course balances material innovation and academic research, along with a contextual understanding of where your work fits into the field.”